Alekh11/Amazon_clone_website/README.md

-# Amazon_clone_website
+# Full Stack Amazon Clone Website
-Web app that tries to imitate the desktop web version of amazon site.
+A small web app that tries to imitate the desktop web version of amazon site.
 It is a fully functional E-Commerical Amazon clone including user register, user login, user authentication, shop cart management, order management, and payment using STRIPE, etc.

 # Topics
 1. Build checkout/ payment page with stripe functionality
 2. Complete the checkout screen with the React context API
 3. Build Login Page with full login functionality (sign up and sign in) with firebase authentication